stream-pi/essential-actions/mediakeyaction/README.md

 ## Dependencies

-### Linux and MacOS
+### Linux and macOS

 This action needs [xdotool](https://github.com/jordansissel/xdotool) to be installed.

-On MacOS, this can be installed via homebrew
+On macOS, this can be installed via homebrew

 ```
 brew install xdotool